tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 }
 ```

-This means that `Bicycle` inherits all of the properties of `Vehicle` and then can add to them.
+This code means that `Bicycle` inherits all of the properties of `Vehicle` and then can add to them.

 ## Interfaces

 An interface is a class that has methods with no code inside the method.
 Interfaces are intended to be implemented by another class that will insert their own values for the methods.
-Interfaces are a way of formalizing a class that will have a lot of subclasses, when you want all the subclasses to standardize on common strings and methods.
+Interfaces are a way of formalizing a class that will have a lot of subclasses.
+Interfaces force the subclasses to standardize on common strings and methods.

 ## JAR files and WAR files